 With algorithms severely limiting your content’s reach and rankings, how can you be sure that your target audience is even seeing your latest lead magnet or sales promo?
 Sometimes you just need a little boost from paid marketing.

-A Framework for Balancing Organic vs. Paid Marketing
+A Framework for Balancing Organic or Inorganic Marketing

-After you have figured out how you will leverage paid marketing and organic marketing independently, you can begin to solve for how they will work in tandem.
+After you have figured out how you will leverage organic or inorganic marketing independently, you can begin to solve for how they will work in tandem.

 You can start this by building campaigns around your marketing objectives and pertinent “heat moments.”
 Heat moments are events or time periods that are significant to your marketing (e.g. holidays, industry conferences, the release of a lead magnet, product launches, announcements etc.).